-and Border Protection issues at a port of entry to the U.S. on the basis of the non-immigrant visa.
+This page illustrates a non-immigrant visa that consulates affix into foreign passports.
+A visa is an authorization to U.S. Customs and Border Protection to grant non-immigrant status a port of entry to the U.S. on the basis of the non-immigrant visa.

 There are many different non-immigrant visa categories.
 Examples include: